santaclarauniversity/santaclarauniversity.github.io/README.md

 ```

 Finally, the site uses [Bower](http://bower.io/) to keep track of static dependencies like Bootstrap, Modernizr, etc.
-In order to grab the latest, just install Bower:
+In order to grab the latest, just install Bower (technically should already be installed because of the above command, but just in case):

 ```sh
 $ npm install -g bower